Skip to content

 </script>

-Every .lead-form div gets a form with hidden fields SOURCE, TEAM, PROJECT, LOCATION.
+The script fetches the form schema from /forms/config (domain is validated).
 On submit, the browser POSTs to the worker’s /lead.capture endpoint and follows the 301 to the thank-you page.

 Minimal integration (PROJECT, LOCATION, DOMAIN)